seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 });
 {% endhighlight %}

 To create an instance of the `ReadableResourceStream` we need an event loop, so we need to pass it to the closure.
-We also change `Content-Type` header to `video/mp4` to notify our browser that we are sending a video in the reponse.
+We also change `Content-Type` header to `video/mp4` to notify our browser that we are sending a video in the response.
 Now refresh the browser and watch the video stream:

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/streaming-server-bunny-video.gif" alt="simple streaming server" class="">